Asymptotics for conformal inference: Introduction

-Under standard assumptions, the distribution of the process $\FCP_m^{(n)}$ has been shown to be distribution-free, in the sense that it does only depend on $n$ and $m$ \citep{f2023universal,huang2024uncertainty,gazin2023transductive}.
-Due to the dependence between the individual coverage errors, this distribution is particularly complex in $n$ and $m$ and combinatorial formulas have been derived in \cite{f2023universal,huang2024uncertainty,gazin2023transductive}.
+Under standard assumptions and when the conformal prediction sets come from the inductive/split conformal procedure the distribution of the process $\FCP_m^{(n)}$ has been shown to be distribution-free, in the sense that it does only depend on $n$ and $m$ \citep{f2023universal,huang2024uncertainty,gazin2023transductive}.
+Due to the dependence between the individual coverage errors, combinatorial formulas derived in those references are particulary complex in $m$ and $n$.
 Nevertheless, focusing on the maximum absolute deviation